starovoitovs/starovoitovs.github.io/_posts/2023-01-29-generative-modelling-of-sea-surface-temperature-with-normalizing-flows.markdown

 categories: machine-learning
 ---

 In this post we look at the deep flow-based generative model of the evolution of ocean temperature, based on real data provided by Mercator Ocean.
-We aim to learn the distribution of SST data, including multidimensional dependencies, and simulate potential future values of sea surface temperate (SST) with spatial dependency between stations, in particular to address extreme climate events within the context of stress testing and, more broadly, climate risk management.
+We aim to learn the distribution of sea surface temperature (SST) data, including multidimensional dependencies, and generate potential future values of SST with spatial dependency between stations, in particular to simulate extreme climate scenarios within the context of stress testing and, more broadly, climate risk management.

 This model was part of the submission in the [GenHack2](https://www.polytechnique.edu/en/education/academic-and-research-departments/applied-mathematics-department-depmap/student-event/genhack-2-hackathon-generative-modelling) data challenge we took part together with colleagues from HU Berlin, co-organized Chair Stress test, Risk management and Financial steering (Ecole polytechnique, BNP Paribas) and Mercator Ocean.